She's worked hard to build her own strength. Now, this actor is helping other women and girls do the same.

 Sometimes it’s considered impressive when someone survives insurmountable trials and tribulations or simply chooses the more difficult route, but Lupetti recommends taking the easier one if you have the option to.

 “Something I learn every day; remember yourself and why you do the things you do.
-Take the path of least resistance, sometimes I think we want to take the more difficult path so everyone can see what you’ve accomplished.
+Take the path of least resistance, sometimes I think we want to take the more difficult path so everyone can see what we’ve accomplished.
 But it never ends that way.
 If you have nothing for yourself, you have nothing to give to this world.
 You may look selfish, but selfish is just about being good to yourself, giving yourself whatever you need.”

 Get the App by Giulia Lupetti